mham7/mham7/README.md

 * **Backend:** .Net, Java
 * **Frontend:** React, JavaScript
+* * **Mobile:** .Net Maui, Android(Java)
+* **Desktop:** WPF, .Net Maui
 * **Databases:** MSSQL, PostgresSQL, MySQL

 **Skills**

-* Skilled in front-end, back-end, and mobile app development.
+* Skilled in front-end, back-end, and mobile app, desktop development.
-* Experience with design patterns, clean architecture, Docker, AWS, and message brokers (RabbitMQ).
+* Experience with design patterns, clean architecture, microservices Docker, AWS, and message brokers.
 * Passionate about translating business requirements into elegant technical solutions.

-**This repository**
+**These repositories**

-This repository serves as a showcase of my work.
+Theses repositories serves as a showcase of my work.
 Feel free to explore and reach out if you have any questions!